This article will help you:

 # Purchases metrics are aggregated based on events in the user's stream that contain the

 Any user properties at the bottom of this section are custom user properties you're tracking for your users in this project.
-For example, in this project, ten additional custom user properties (like

 You can activate a live stream of all events as they are ingested into Amplitude by setting the Live event updates toggle to On.